 WordPress caching is one of the best and easiest ways to improve your website’s performance.
 W3 Total Cache plugins will temporarily store the website’s data in the cache so that it loads faster the next time the user opens the same page.
 W3 Total Cache features page caching, database caching, object caching, browser caching and a lot more.
 It also offers HTTP compression of the HTML, JS, and CSS files, and lets you integrate CDN services.
 This way, you can reduce the page load time, save bandwidth, and increase the website’s speed.

 Database optimization is one of the key things for good performance.
 WPOptimize plugin is used for cleaning up the WordPress database and optimizing it as well.
 It will remove unnecessary data from WordPress, like spammy and unapproved comments, trash posts, and trackbacks.

 Everything comes back to the loading speed of your website and its content.
 If you need to have a lot of images, you need some magic to improve the loading times.
 BJ Lazy Load replaces all your images, thumbnails, and content iframes with a placeholder and loads the content as it gets close to entering the browser screen.
 Images will be displayed only when the user scrolls the page, resulting in faster loading and decreased bandwidth.

 5. WP Rocket

 This plugin will help you track down bottlenecks in your WordPress site’s database.
 Note that it is designed for developers, so beginners might struggle to pull meaningful information from the plugin.
-With Query Monitor, you can see all database queries performed on the current request, slow queries, duplicate queries and queries with errors.
-It can also help you with other debugging by showing PHP errors, scripts/styles, HTTP requests, etc.
+With Query Monitor, you can see all database queries performed on the current request, slow queries, duplicate queries, and queries with errors.
+It can also help you with other debugging issues by showing PHP errors, scripts/styles, HTTP requests, etc.